yahoojapan/k2hdkc/buildja.md

   -h(help)             display this usage.
   -v(version)          display version.

-[environemnt]
+[environment]
-  K2HDKCCONFFILE       specify the configration file(.ini .yaml .json) path K2HDKCJSONCONF       specify the configration json string
+  K2HDKCCONFFILE       specify the configuration file(.ini .yaml .json) path K2HDKCJSONCONF       specify the configuration json string

 (*) you can use environment DKCDBGMODE and DKCDBGFILE instead of -d/-dfile options.
 (*) if ctlport option is specified, chmpx searches same ctlport in configuration
-    file and ignores "CTLPORT" directive in "GLOBAL" section. and chmpx will start in the mode indicated by the server entry that has beed detected.
+    file and ignores "CTLPORT" directive in "GLOBAL" section. and chmpx will start in the mode indicated by the server entry that has been detected.
 ```